Herdo/SolutionStartPage/SolutionStartPage/readme.md

 ## Installation

 - Install the Extension from the [Visual Studio Extension Gallery](https://visualstudiogallery.msdn.microsoft.com/de5a8b10-d521-43ba-8af4-938c19b10ec9)
+- Select the proper Visual Studio version(s) you want to install the extension for
-- Type "Startup" in the Quick Launch box or go to Tools --> Options --> Environment --> Startup and select the 'Solution Start Page' as start page
+- Type "Startup" in the Quick Launch box (in newer VS versions) or go to Tools --> Options --> Environment --> Startup and select the 'Solution Start Page' as start page

 ## Usage